xbrowse/xbrowse-laptop/README.md

 	git clone https://github.com/xbrowse/xbrowse-laptop
 	cd xbrowse-laptop

-Consider `xbrowse-laptop` the "working" directory for this installation - it will be mounted to the VM as a shared directory.
+From now on, consider `xbrowse-laptop` the working directory for this installation.
+It will be mounted to the VM as a shared directory, and many of the file paths are hardcoded.

-It's important to get the file paths right, as they are hardcoded within the VM.
+Before you build anything, you need to download a couple other resources to this working directory.

-Before you build anything, download and extract a tarball of all the data needed for this deployment.
+download and extract a tarball of all the data needed for this deployment.
 (It's 3.8GB, so may take a while...)

 	wget ftp://atguftp.mgh.harvard.edu/xbrowse-laptop-downloads.tar.gz